raraz15/electronic_music_downloader/README.md

 ```bash
 python emd/scrape_spotify.py -u=<URI>
 ```
-It will save the track information of the playlist with provided URI If output_dir not provided Playlists/playlist_name
+It will save the track information of the playlist with provided URI<br>
+If output_dir not provided Playlists/playlist_name

 #### Youtube Searcher